hymkor/go-lazy/readme.md

 lazy
 ====

-Provides support for lazy initialization for bool/int/string/interface{}
+Provides support for lazy initialization by generics in Go1.18beta1

-This package is made by [genny](https://github.com/cheekybits/genny/).

 example
 -------